Shopping cart

 In addition the degree requirements above, student are expected to complete University SAGES requirements and maintain compliance within the College of Arts and Sciences.

-* No more than one can be from outside the department.
+* No more than one of the three technical electives can be from outside the department.

 ** Or other approved computer science course.